Elaine Murtagh

-Elaine Murtagh (born Elaine Patricia Murtagh; 1940 in County Cork, Ireland) is an Irish singer, songwriter and a member of The Avons, a pop vocal group popular in the 1950s and early 1960s.
+Elaine Patricia Mary Murtagh (born Ellien Murtagh; 1940 – 18 January 2026) was an Irish singer and songwriter who was a member of the Avons, a pop vocal group popular in the 1950s and early 1960s.

+Background

+Ellien Patricia Mary Murtagh was born in County Cork, Ireland in 1940.
+She died in hospital on 18 January 2026.

 Career

-Murtagh was a member of The Avons with her sister-in-law, Valerie Murtagh.
-Towards the end of her singing career she moved into songwriting; the best known of which is "Dance On!", a hit record for both The Shadows in 1962 and Kathy Kirby in 1963, which she wrote with Valerie and Ray Adams.
+Murtagh was a member of the Avons with her sister-in-law, Valerie Murtagh.
+Towards the end of her singing career she moved into songwriting; the best known of her songs is "Dance On!", a hit record for both the Shadows in 1962 and Kathy Kirby in 1963, which she wrote with Valerie and Ray Adams.
 She also wrote "In Summer", a number 5 hit for Billy Fury in 1963, as well as songs recorded by Petula Clark and Tom Jones.
+She married Ray Adams in 1964.

+She formed the Elaine Avon Artiste Management & Agency in 1984; it specialised in providing performers for luxury cruise lines.